zumdar/colorClock/README.md

  updated October 2022 to run with ESP32

+ updated Novemeber 2024 to do automatic time zone detection

 ## Acknowledgments

 Patrick Morales with the color / time idea many years ago at House Electric in Athens, GA.